PV Logger¶

 For such experiments, it is often useful to collect values like Storage Ring Current, room temperature, positions and temperature of beamline optics and components, and detector settings from existing Epics PVs.
-This sort of metadata cold be put into every data fil.
-While some metadata surely belongs in each data file, items like temperature of an upstream mirror or values of beam position monitors are really not metadata about the individual data file.
+This sort of metadata cold be put into every data file.
+While some metadata surely belongs in particular data files, items like temperature of an upstream mirror or values of beam position monitors are really not metadata about the individual scan or set of images.
 And, while there are several larger systems for archiving and retrieving PV variables for the whole facility or beamline, these are often meant to be facility-wide systems, and not about individual experiments.
-Such systems may not be easily available after the experiment or away from the beamline.
+Importantly, such systems may not be easily available after the experiment or away from the beamline, and finding data about a selected group of instruments for one experiment may not be easily discovered in such larger databases.

-We found that metadata stored in data file headers or large databases oten makes it hard to investigate how values changed over the course of an experiment.
-Sometimes, it would be nice to browse and compare a few Time Series plots for a handful of PVs and to compare those with timestamps of the primary data files.
+We have found that metadata stored in data file headers or large databases often makes it hard to investigate how values changed over the course of an experiment.
+That is it would sometimes be convenient to browse and compare a few Time Series plots for a handful of PVs and to compare those with timestamps of the primary data files.

 The PVLogger application has two mode of operation: collecting data and viewing data.
 A command-line program run at the beamline will collect the data into a dedicated folder using a simple configuration file to control what data is collected.